Skip To Content

 Very few substances will permanently adhere to a Teflon™ coated surface.
 While tacky materials may show some temporary adhesion, almost all substances release easily.

-Teflon™ coating on belts in the food industry prevents build-up of cooking residue and allows easy clean-up.
+Teflon™ coating on belts in the food industry prevents the build-up of cooking residue and allows easy clean-up.

 Non-Wetting